FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 - Most of our pull requests go against master ("Nightly")
 - If approved by the reviewers, the owner then typically submits the same pull request against the other branches ("Dev", "Beta", "Release") as needed
 - The [uplift approvers](https://github.com/brave/brave-browser/wiki/Triage-Guidelines#uplift-approvers) will take a look at those pull requests and approve/deny
-- These PRs cannot be merged until the owner of the PR tests that their fix works on Nightly.
+- These PRs cannot be merged until CI passes (or have only known failures) and the owner of the PR tests that their fix works on Nightly.
+- If an uplift has been sitting for too long, it is the responsibility of the person that requested the uplift to make sure it gets approved and to ping the needed people.
+- It is the responsibility of the person who did the uplift request to merge the change.
+Although sometimes someone else will merge.

 ## Using automation to create those pull requests
 _**NOTE: this script only works for clean uplifts.
 If there are merge conflicts, you'll have to do it manually.
 Regardless, this should save some time.**_